 My parents changed their minds 2 years after willing some land to a grandson (for good reason)& quit claim deeded it to me to keep it in the family name.
 Now both my folks are deceased & said grandson is suing for the land via a supposed oral contract of minor farm work done.
-Does he have any...
+Does he have...
 Read more »

 You need to retain counsel to look at all the facts.
 In Missouri, a will is only effective on the date of death (testamentary) over property left in the decedent's name alone on the date of death.
-Arguably if the parents quit claimed it to you they didn't mean to leave it subject to the will....Read more »
+Arguably if the parents quit claimed it to you they didn't mean to leave it subject to the...Read more »

 You need to retain counsel in Missouri and have him file an application for letters testamentary then you need to also file a Designation of Resident Agent.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.